AndrewTedesco/ifarith-compiler-AT/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+Answer:
+The first part of this question, describing the compiler steps, was discussed a lot in the answer to the previous question.
+As for the second part, the only passes I might consider redundant is the ifArith-tiny step, as all it does is simplify the number of forms the language has.
+In some instances, it won't even change anything (see below).
+This step could probably be combined into the ANF step.
+As for additional passes, I think there really isn't anything that makes sense to split up.
+The conversion to x86-64 is quite large code-wise, but IR-virtual already produces code that looks very similar to assembly (see below), so there probably isn't a way to get around that.

+`todo: insert relevant code snippets for the parts with (see below labels)`

 [ Question 4 ]